Sheet Pan Ratatouille

 How to Store Leftovers

-Allow leftover baked ratatouille to cool completely, then store in an airtight container in the refrigerator for up to 4 days.
-Or transfer to a freezer-safe container and freeze for up to 2 months.
-Thaw overnight in the fridge.
-You can reheat on the stovetop or in the microwave.
+Allow leftover baked ratatouille to cool completely, then store in an airtight container in the refrigerator for up to 3 days.
+Reheat in the microwave.
+I do not recommend freezing this dish.